MHindermann/mas/text/draft.md

 # Gold standard

-In this chapter I will construct two distinct gold standards in order to assess the quality of machine indexing the sample data set with Annif.
+In this section I will construct a derivative gold standard in order to assess the quality of machine indexing the sample data set with Annif.
-!!
-Say something about assessments of Annif that have already been carried out.

 ## Definition

 The most common approach for assessing the output of machine indexing is by systematically comparing it with a gold standard (sometimes also referred to as model or reference). @Golub.2016 [p.
 10]  define a gold standard as "a collection in which each document is assigned a set of [subject terms] that is assumed to be complete and correct" where "_complete_ means that all subjects that should be assigned to a document are in fact assigned, and _correct_ means that there are no subjects assigned that are irrelevant to the content".
 Put inversely, if an item in the gold standard lacks subject terms describing its content, the assignment is not complete; and if an item in the gold standard has been assigned subject terms that are not relevant to its content, the assignment is not correct.

 A gold standard is usually the product of manual indexing by "information experts, subject experts, or potential or real end users" [@Golub.2016, p.
 10].
 This entails its own host of epistemic problems relating to objectivity and consistency of the assigned subject terms.
 Most importantly, however, the construction of a gold standard from scratch is very expensive.
 It is therefore not an option for the project at hand.
-Rather, I will construct what could be called derivative gold standards by reusing indexing data that is already available.
-Here we can distinguish two distinct kinds of derivative gold standards: first, I will construct a derivative gold standard based on the author keywords available in the sample data set; call this the "native" gold standard.
-Second, I will construct a derivative gold standard based on indexing metadata available in repositories distinct from Edoc; call this the "foreign" gold standard.
+Rather, I will construct what could be called a "derivative" gold standard by reusing indexing data that is already available.

 There are other methods for assessing machine indexing quality besides comparison with a gold standard that are worth mentioning.
 These include an evaluation in the context of indexing workflows [@Golub.2016, p.
 13ff.], the assessment of retrieval performance [@Golub.2016, p.
 15-23.], and so-called model free assessments [@Louis.2013].

-## Native gold standard

-The construction of the native gold standard takes x steps:
+The construction of the derivative gold standard takes x steps:

 1. Extract the keywords from the sample data set.
 2. Clean the extracted keywords.